Buying a REO or foreclosure in Cary

 What is an REO?

 REO is Real Estate Owned.
-These are houses that have been foreclosed upon which the bank or mortage company presently holds.
-This is not the same as a property up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
-You must also be prepared to pay with cash in hand.
-And on top of all that, you'll receive the property entirely as is.
-That may comprise current liens and even current occupants that need to be kicked out.
+These are homes which have completed the foreclosure process and are currently held by the bank or mortgage company.
+This differs from a property up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
+The buyer must also be prepared to pay with cash in hand.
+To top everything off, you'll receive the property completely as is.
+That possibly may consist of existing liens and even current tenants that need to be thrown out.

-A REO, by contrast, is a much neater and attractive transaction.
+A REO, conversely, is a much neater and attractive transaction.
 The REO property was unable to find a buyer during foreclosure auction.
-Now the lender owns it.
-The bank will see to the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-Take notice that REOs may be exempt from standard disclosure requirements.
-For example, in California, banks do not have to give a Transfer Disclosure Statement, a document that usually requires sellers to make known any defects of which they are aware.
+The bank now owns it.
+The lender will take care of the removal of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+Take notice that REOs may be exempt from normal disclosure requirements.
+For example, in California, banks do not have to give a Transfer Disclosure Statement, a document that usually requires sellers to reveal any defects of which they are aware.

 Is an REO in Cary a bargain?

-It is occasionally assumed that any REO must be a good deal and an chance for easy money.
-This usually isn't true.
-You have to be very careful about buying a REO if your intent is make a profit.
-While it's true that the bank is typically anxious to sell it quickly, they are also strongly encouraged to get as much as they can for it.
+It's sometimes though that any REO must be a good buy and an possibility for easy money.
+This just isn't true.
+You have to be cautious about buying a REO if your intent is profit from the sell.
+While it's true that the bank is often anxious to sell it soon, they are also strongly motivated to get as much as they can for it.
 When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well flipping foreclosures.
-But there are also many REO's that are not good buys and not likely to turn a profit.
+There are bargains with potential to make money, and many people do very well buying foreclosures.
+However there are also many REO's that are not good buys and may not be money makers.

 Most banks have a REO department that you'll work with while buying a REO property from them.
-Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know about the condition of the property and what their process is for accepting offers.
-Since banks almost always sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unseen damage and withdraw the offer if you find it.
+Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know about the condition of the property and what their process is for accepting offers.
+Since banks almost always sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for hidden damage and cancel the offer if you find it.

-As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've made your offer, you can expect the bank to make a counter offer.
-Then it will be your decision whether to accept their counter, or submit another counter offer.
-Be aware, you'll be working with a process that generally involves several people at the bank, and they don't work evenings or weekends.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+After you've submitted your offer, you can expect the bank to counter offer.
+At this point it will be your choice whether to accept their counter, or offer a counter to the counter offer.
+Be aware, you'll be dealing with a process that most likely involves multiple people at the bank, and they don't work evenings or weekends.
 It's not unusual for the process of offers and counter offers to take days or even weeks.

 Looking to Buy?